-In November 2017, staff repeated this process, inviting representatives from resource agencies to a consultation meeting to discuss potential resource impacts from the MTP update.
+In November 2017, staff repeated this process, inviting representatives from resource agencies to a consultation meeting to discuss potential resource impacts of MTP projects.
 The presentation included an overview of MTP content as well as development process.
 The draft chapters were also presented, and the following synopsis of its recommendations offered: